 - For audio enhancements, describe the issue that needs to be corrected with the audio.
-Indicate the date and the start/end times of where the correction needs to begin and end. - For audio redactions, indicate the date and start/end time for each audio redaction.
-If requesting through LIMS, include name and contact phone number.
-If requesting in person, submit the form (MM-001) to apdphotolab@austintexas.gov
+Indicate the date and the start/end times of where the correction needs to begin and end. - For audio redactions, indicate the date and start/stop for each audio redaction. - Include your name and contact phone number.